 This is the place

-- I was really surprised by the stability of the hip belt
+- I was really surprised at how stable the hip belt was

 This is △

-- Durability of small parts: You won't know if you continue using it, but is it due to the effects of light weight?
+- Durability of small parts I won't know until I continue using it, but perhaps it's due to the weight reduction?

-Faude is the biggest difference in popularity overseas and Japan.
-It may be more famous than Deuters in Germany.
-It is a comprehensive brand that handles clothing and tents, and also has a wide selection of packs.
-This time I chose this product because it was light, but it was a big hit.
-When I talked to a transfer student who came to the class next to me, I found out he was a really good guy?
+Vaude is the brand with the biggest gap between its popularity overseas and Japan.
+It may even be more famous in Germany than Deuter.
+It's a comprehensive brand that also handles clothing and tents, and offers a wide range of packs.
+I chose this product because it was lightweight, and it was a big hit.
+Have you ever had a transfer student in the class next to you, and then you talked to him and found out he was a really nice guy?

-After completing the survey of competing brands and introducing them into the design, it seems like they were surprisingly well-made.
-First of all, I would like to speak loudly about the good fitting.
-The fitting around the waist in particular is excellent, making it comparable to Gregory and Deuter.
+I researched competing brands and incorporated them into the design, and it turned out surprisingly well.
+First of all, I want to say how great the fit is.
+The fit around the waist is particularly excellent, and is comparable to Gregory and Deuter

-The functional parts are sufficient, and there are no issues with size or design, and the cost reduction and weight reduction seems to make it seem like this still works.
-Are the designers Japanese?
-Reverse engineering like that.
+The functionality is sufficient, there are no problems with the size or design, and the cost cutting and weight reduction make it seem like it will still work.
+I wonder if the designer is Japanese?
+It's reverse engineering

 Osprey Kestrel 38